tinitiateprime/python/python-libraries/fileio/fileio.md

     * "w" WRITE Mode (overwrite the file)
     * "a" APPEND Mode (Appends to a file)
     * "r+" READ and WRITE Mode
+    * "x" Create a new file
+* The `with open()` statement is a Python expression used to work with files.
+* It provides a way to ensure that a file is closed when the block inside the `with` statement is exited, regardless of how the block is exited.
 ```python
 import os